PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 That's Day One.

-But, like I said, tests are for Day Two.
+Tests are for Day Two.

+When you shuffle into work and look at what you wrote the day before--sloppy, rambling stuff that ends in the middle of a line.
+Your diagrams are unreadable scribbles, your notes autocorrected to gibberish.